SUMMARY 2026

 B) the STRs vary asymmetrically, resulting in either longer or shorter sequences.

-Because these somatic mutations occur in genomic DNA, they are passed on and can influence the activity of the R2R3MYB gene in offspring.
-We speculate that these vectorized somatic mutations may result from a quantum interaction between DNA polymerase and RNA polymerase during R2R3MYB synthesis.
+Because these somatic mutations occur in genomic DNA, they can be passed on and influence the activity of the R2R3MYB gene in offspring.
+We speculate that these vectorized somatic mutations may result from a quantum interaction between DNA polymerase and RNA polymerase during R2R3MYB synthesis. (will be edited again soon 04-10-26, rolfy)